schrodlm/novaglide/README.md

 ```

 ## Running Tests
-Execute tests from the root directory using:
+To run the tests localy navidate to the src directory and run the pytest command.

 ```
-# TODO: tady to doplň Tome
+cd src
 pytest
 ```